 Marty Varela agreed with Andrew Shumway that watching people entering their ideas could have influenced the voting process.
 She said that votes should not be influenced in that way but that people should instead be encouraged to support ideas that they value without being concerned with whether others think the same.
 She expressed her support of showing a count of votes cast or showing the results immediately after the votes are cast.

 Britahny Baskin (Neuroscience) also recommended that the live results of the vote not be shown.
 She said that before COVID-19, votes cast in person were done at once so there was no social pressure to vote a certain way.
-She expressed concern that GPSS would not be able to keep up with a fast turnover rate of senators and fail to count votes of newly designated Senators.
+She expressed concern that GPSS would not be able to keep up with a fast turnover rate of Senators and fail to count votes of newly designated Senators.

 Aaron Yared agreed with Britahny Baskin and said that it would ultimately depend on the robustness of the attendance system, tracking whether individual Senators were attending meetings and voting.

 Logan Jarrell said that the task was not hard, but being diligent with collecting and updating information could be difficult.
 He said that this year’s attendance survey asked whether the person attending was a Senator or guest and that at the last meeting all but one person marked themself in the correct category.
 He said the number of attendees at the Senate meeting peaked at around 70, and 60 people filled out the attendance poll.
-He said he was able to verify the votes cast by senators who did not fill out the attendance poll.
+He said he was able to verify the votes cast by Senators who did not fill out the attendance poll.
 He pointed out that in a contentious vote, he would have to be able to figure out where the majority was at that moment.
-He therefore recommended that a system be in place where only senators would be allowed to vote.
+He therefore recommended that a system be in place where only Senators would be allowed to vote.

-Aaron Yared suggested that each senator be given a unique key, which would solve the proxy issue, since the senator would be able to give their proxy the key.
+Aaron Yared suggested that each Senator be given a unique key, which would solve the proxy issue, since the senator would be able to give their proxy the key.

 Logan Jarrell agreed with Aaron Yared that the proxy issue was important to resolve, as it would be important to accurately count proxy votes, especially during contentious votes.